FeelProud/Gmod-Launcher/README.md

 * Dedicated Server using UNIX OS
 * Default steamcmd folder at the root of the user home
-* Garry's Mod Gamemodes downloaded and already install in the following folder :
+* Garry's Mod Gamemodes downloaded and already installed in the following folder :
 ```
 $HOME/steamcmd/gmod/garrysmod/gamemodes
 ```